The Plumbing

 The Federal Election Campaign Act of 1971 begins with a statement of purpose.
 The purpose, per the legislative history, is to promote "public disclosure of the sources and uses of funds in Federal election campaigns."
 The word "disclosure" appears 70 times15 in the original act.
 The word "comprehension" appears zero times.
 And I keep coming back to this, because I think the gap between those two words is where the entire story lives.

 Disclosure means making information available.
 Comprehension means making information usable.
-These are different things in the way that putting all the ingredients on the counter is different from cooking dinner.
+The distance between those two definitions is the distance between putting all the ingredients on the counter and cooking dinner.
 The FECA put every ingredient on the counter.
 It did not, at any point, in any section, require that the ingredients be combinable into a meal.
 The result, fifty years later, is a countertop so covered with disconnected ingredients that the only people who can cook with them are the ones who build their own kitchens from scratch, which is a group that includes, as far as I can determine: some political scientists, some investigative journalists, some well-funded advocacy organizations, and a dude writing a blog post sitting next to a cat litterbox.16

 I want to be careful with what I'm saying here, because there is a version of this argument that sounds like a conspiracy theory, and that is not what I mean.
 Nobody designed this.
 The opacity is emergent.
 But emergent opacity and engineered opacity produce the same result for the citizen standing outside the system trying to look in, which is: nothing.